isomerpages/nlb-discovereads/pages/Discover Science: Budding Scientists.md

 description: ""
 ---
 ![Alt text for image on Isomer site](/images/science-lfa/banners/Budding%20Scientists_ER%20Logo.png)
-## ABC's of Applied Physics for Kids: It's Time to Learn about Time!
+## ABC's of Applied Physics for Kids: <br> It's Time to Learn about Time!
 **Suitable for 4 to 6 years old**

 ![Alt text for image on Isomer site](/images/science-lfa/applied-physics-time/TimeThumbnail.png)